political anger has massed

 “will benefit everyone who uses cloud services including individual users, businesses small and large, and enterprise customers — all of whom depend on having their data available everywhere, safe, secure, and at low cost.
 It will also make users of cloud services confident that the privacy of what they store virtually in the cloud is respected no less than the privacy of information stored at home.
 As confidence grows and users put more of their data on the cloud, those benefits will be felt throughout the American economy as lower costs and higher productivity.

 …Advances in technology rely not just on the smart engineers who create the new services, but also on smart laws that provide the critical legal underpinning for this new world.
-We look forward to working with Congress to strengthen the legal protections for individuals and businesses that rely on our services.
+We look forward to working with Congress to strengthen the legal protections for individuals and businesses that rely on our services.“By saying nothing on CISPA, Google is undermining exactly the confidence it implored Congress to help shore up with ECPA reform.

 Here’s a video about ECPA that Google posted to its public policy blog on the same topic.